microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 * A computer configured as the SUT (System Under Test).
 It can be any version of Windows or a SUT implementation that is not based on the Windows operating system.

 * A computer configured as a Domain Controller (DC).
-If this computer is running Windows, it must be running Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2.
+If this computer is running Windows, it must be running Windows Server 2008 R2 or the later.
 The DC can be on the SUT.

 Run this test suite in a Workgroup environment that contains the following computers, physical or virtual: